-Teck ships most of the coal produced at the five mines in the Elk Valley Region of British Columbia and at the Cardinal River mine in west central Alberta to West-coast ports in British Columbia.
+Teck ships most of the coal produced at the five mines in the Elk Valley Region of British Columbia and at the Cardinal River mine in west central Alberta to west-coast ports in British Columbia.
 All of the rail service from the five mines located in the Elk Valley originates with Canadian Pacific Railway Company ("CPR") pursuant to a 10-year agreement that commenced in April 2011.
-CPR transports a small portion of these westbound shipments via CPR and Canadian National Railway Company ("CNR") whereby CPR transports the coal from the Elk Valley mines to Kamloops, BC, and interchanges the trains with CNR for furtherance to the West-coast, pursuant to an arrangement between Teck Coal and CNR.
-The proportion of our coal shipped via the Kamloops interchange was reduced compared to prior years following the commencement of the 10-year agreement with CPR referred to above.
+CPR transports a small portion of these westbound shipments via CPR and Canadian National Railway Company ("CNR") whereby CPR transports the coal from the Elk Valley mines to Kamloops, B.C., and interchanges the trains with CNR for furtherance to the west coast, pursuant to an arrangement between Teck Coal and CNR.